North Alabama’s Nutrition Experts

 Heal Your relationship with Food

-A registered dietitian nutritionist is the food and nutrition expert who has completed at least a four year degree, a 1200 hour internship and passed a rigorous national credentialing exam.
-Trust a dietitian to provide you evidence-based nutrition education for a variety of nutrition related concerns.
+A registered dietitian nutritionist is the food and nutrition therapist expert in Huntsville, AL who has completed at least a four year degree, a 1200 hour internship and passed a rigorous national credentialing exam.
+Trust a registered dietitian nutritionist in Alabama to provide you evidence-based nutrition education for a variety of nutrition related concerns.
 No other medical or mental health professional completes the rigorous nutrition education to be a reliable source of nutrition information.

 Blog